summa-tx/coins/README.md

 1. Select or create a struct to be your `TXOIdentifier`
   1. This is the unique in-protocol identifier for a TXO.
-  1. In Bitcoin this is `rmn_btc::types::txin::BitcoinOutpoint`.
+  1. In Bitcoin this is `bitcoins::types::txin::BitcoinOutpoint`.
   1. Add the marker trait: `impl riemann_core::types::tx::TXOIdentifier`
 1. Implement a type to be your `Input`
   1. This represents the input TXOs consumed by a transaction.
   1. This could be the same as `TXOIdentifier`, depending on your protocol.
-  1. In Bitcoin this is `rmn_btc::types::txin::BitcoinInput`.
+  1. In Bitcoin this is `bitcoins::types::txin::BitcoinInput`.
   1. Add the marker trait: `impl riemann_core::types::tx::Input`
   1. Associate your `TXOIdentifier` type